 Google and Uber have already invested billions of dollars in their own technology and they have engaged in partnerships with automakers like Chrysler and Volvo.

 Why is Intel entering the autonomous technology sector?
-Well, it sees huge potential in the future with self driving vehicles.
-It also see the potential that its computer business could be under threat in the future?
+Well, it sees huge potential in the future with self-driving vehicles.
+It also sees the potential that its computer business could be under threat in the future?

 Driverless vehicles are going to require massive computing power, including the latest microchips able to crunch reams of data in seconds to keep the cars safe, so it was always inevitable that tech companies such as Intel entered the autonomous marketplace.

 Many of the auto manufacturers lack the in-house expertise with computer technologies and some do not want to rely on the likes of Google so they are reaching out to computer companies such as Intel.